Give2Peer/g2p-client-android/README.md

 - [ ] Feature: thanking someone for an item
 - [ ] Feature: notifications
+- [ ] Feature: all-time world leaderboard

 1.1.0
 -----

 - [x] Setting: allow bigger pictures
+- [x] Feature: rotate pictures when submitting a new item
 - [ ] Feature: a simple tutorial for adding an item
 - [ ] Feature: a simple tutorial for searching on the map
 - [ ] Feature: a simple tutorial for the profile
-- [ ] Feature: all-time world leaderboard

 1.0.1 (03-05-16)